KenOverholt/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. An appropriate model architecture has been employed

-My model is the NVIDIA architecture consisting of 5 convolutional layers from 24 to 64 followed by a flattening layer and then 4 dense layers with sized 100, 50, 10, and l (model.py lines 51-60)
+My model is a modified version of the NVIDIA architecture consisting of 3 convolutional layers from 24 to 48 followed by a flattening layer and then 3 dense layers with sizes 100, 50, and 10.
+Next is a dropout later with 5% dropout followed by a dense layer size l (model.py lines 97-107)

-The model includes RELU activations for the convolutional layers to introduce nonlinearity (code lines 51-55) and the data is normalized in the model using a Keras lambda layer (code line 45).
+The model includes RELU activations for the convolutional layers to introduce nonlinearity (code lines 97-99) and the data is normalized in the model using a Keras lambda layer (code line 91).

 #### 2. Attempts to reduce overfitting in the model

-Epochs were kept low at 3 to 5 (code line 63) depending on the training session.
+I kept epochs low at 5 (code line 113).
 This kept the validation loss from rising in order to reduce overfitting.
+I also introduced a 5% dropout layer before the final dense layer to help reduce overfitting as well.

-The model was trained and validated on different data sets (80/20 split) to ensure that the model was not overfitting (code line 63).
+The model was trained and validated on different data sets (80/20 split) to ensure that the model was not overfitting (code line 27).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 62).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 110).

 #### 4. Appropriate training data